 Therefore, in case you have any doubts about your DKIM, we suggest contacting mailbox experts instantly.
 They will be able to carry out every step of checking, fixing, and generating without compromising your sending process.

 - Think about your sending frequency.
 See that you send your emails at the right cadence and on the right days.
-As we wrote before, timing is very important in B2B, so if you follow up your prospects every day, cease and desist.
+As we wrote before, timing is very important in B2B email marketing, so if you follow up on your prospects every day, cease and desist.

 - Segment your email database.
 If you mix your Spanish-speaking and English-speaking prospects together, you’re doing yourself a disfavor.
 It’s also recommended to segment your database by the email services used by your providers.
 It will let you adjust your emails to meet the specific requirements of each email service.